Koziev/arithmetic_robustness/README.md

 completion: 34
 ```

 The complexity level of these problems is appropriate for modern ~8B parameter LLMs.
 Short prompts also avoid context window limitations, allowing us to isolate the effect of minor prompt modifications.
 This dataset is also part of the lm-evaluation-harness benchmark.

+The dataset is loaded via `datasets` library from huggingface hub.

+## Code

+Open `arithmetic_robustness.py`, set the `model_name` variable to the model name of interest and run.

 ## Methodology